 You can use these screens with columns, for example, for interval training (where you don't use the built-in interval function).
 You can control how you evolve as you go through stages of training or see trends in longer distance races.
 For these interval training screens we also have two other specific screens which we will see later.

-You want to see what those screens look like in "the real world"?
-I figured, so here's a few images.
+Want to see what those screens look like in "the real world"?
+I guessed as much, so here are a few images.

 This is how the data screens look with a white background.
 It is possible to reverse it and show the black background and the white text, to the consumer's liking.